jenkinsci/pipeline-plugin/TUTORIAL.md

-This document is intended for new users of the CloudBees Workflow feature to learn how to write and understand flows.
+ This document is intended for new users of the Workflow feature to learn how to write and understand flows.

+# Why Workflow?

 # Getting Started